Dude Ranch (album): Post-production

-Music and packaging
+Music

+Musically, Dude Ranch continues Blink-182's high-energy punk style, and subtly expands it with more complex vocal harmonies, and keyboard accompaniment, such as the Hammond organ.
 According to music critic Stephen Thomas Erlewine, Dude Ranch is an album of "juvenile, adrenaline-fueled punk-pop."
 Billboard magazine's Doug Reece described it as "a collection of machine-gun-quick, energetic punk songs—sometimes with a puerile slant—about such topics as girlfriends, broken hearts, and fights with one's parents."
 At Alternative Press, it was characterized as a "killer skate-punk record".
 Greg Simpsons at Punknews.org too labeled it skate punk, stating that the album "set [the] blueprint for their style of poppy, goofy skate punk that they would later bring to the masses."
 DeLonge considered the album a step up in terms of songwriting, with "Dammit" proving the breakthrough to him.
 The album's guitar tone has been interpreted as scratchy and displaying a "blown-out quality that's in constant combat with the vastly more refined vocal hooks."
 DeLonge at the time was playing a "sticker-heavy" Stratocaster with a Seymour Duncan Invader pickup.
+The album's production, while an improvement on its predecessor, is still more gritty than albums the band made later.